tomjaguarpaw/H2/posts/how-i-use-debian-dell-xps-13-7390.md

 then opening it again.
 Sometimes it hangs and closing and opening the lid doesn't work; in those cases I have to reboot.

+#### X11 external screen disconnection bug

+If I am in dual head mode (i.e. X is using the internal screen and an external screen) and I unplug the external screen then the driver seems not to notify X.  X still believes two displays are connected.
+Subsequently it becomes impossible to switch to internal-only mode until I plug the external screen back in.

 ### Suspend

 Only `s2idle`/`freeze` (which are both names for S0/suspend to idle)